harrisonhjones/go-apigw-http-adapter/README.md

    1. Currently only a single direct dependency on `github.com/stretchr/testify` for testing.

+## Contributing

+1. Make changes.
+1. Add / update tests.
+1. Run `make` to fmt, vet, test, and build your changes.
+1. Commit your changes.
+1. Submit a PR.

 ## HTTP Adapter Lambda Example

 Example Lambda function that transforms the incoming request, routes it to a